8 Best Phlebotomy Schools in Iowa

 Phlebotomy Certification Requirements for Iowa

-It is a good thing to know that the state of Iowa does not require a phlebotomist to hold a certificate for people who want to find a job after their secondary school, but in order to be the more attractive and preferred candidate for employment, you should consider becoming certified.
+It is a good thing to know that the state of Iowa does not require a phlebotomist to hold a certificate for people who want to find a job after their secondary school, but in order to be a more attractive and preferred candidate for employment, you should consider becoming certified.

-Certification is achieved after you finish an accredited program offered usually in hospitals, vocational schools, or technical colleges and pass a state-approved examination.
+Certification is achieved after you finish an accredited program offered usually in hospitals, vocational schools, or technical colleges, and pass a state-approved examination.

 Required Skills